The Players Championship

 Gusting winds, which never let up all week, thick rough and firm greens were enough to drive the players to distraction and when all the scores were finally added up come Sunday evening Englishman Tyrrell Hatton was the last man standing and had his hands on his first PGA Tour trophy.

 From our point of view the week had started really well with one of our first round leader picks Talor Gooch landing us a full 100-1 e/w payout and that certainly took the pressure off for the rest of the week.
 Unfortunately though we were unable to build on that and despite five of our starting team of six making the cut we were unable to bag any further returns.

-So, anyway me and the Tour now move on about 180 miles North East to Ponte Vedre Beach, Jacksonville and to what is arguably my favourite week of the year on the PGA Tour.
+So, moving on and me and the Tour now head about 180 miles North East to Ponte Vedre Beach, Jacksonville and to what is arguably my favourite week of the year on the PGA Tour.

 TPC Sawgrass opened in 1980 and the stadium course has been host to the Players Championship since 1982.

-I’ve been lucky enough to go to the Players Championship in the past and I can’t wait to get back there.
+I’ve been lucky enough to go to the Players Championship on several occasions in the past and I can’t wait to get back there.

 Sawgrass really is a fantastic place to watch golf and there really is no better place than the amphitheatre around the 16th green and 17th tee.

 This year will mark the first playing of the event since the passing of the man responsible for the iconic design, Pete Dye, and the event is sure to take on extra meaning because of this.